 • IEPs and 504s are only recognized for HSPT accommodations.
 Any accepted student who enrolls at NDP must have a completed educational evaluation to be considered for NDP-supported accommodations as an enrolled student.

 • NDP honors accommodations for 50% extended time.
 We do not provide 100% extended time.
-Documentation must be evaluated and approved for a student to receive this accommodation.
+Documentation from an educational psychologist must be evaluated and approved for a student to receive this accommodation.

 • What tests are required for admission to Notre Dame Prep?

-Ninth Grade (9th) applicants are required to take the High School Placement Test (HSPT) as part of NDP’s admissions process.
-The HSPT is administered in a variety of ways:
+Upper Level applicants are required to take the High School Placement Test (HSPT) as part of NDP’s admissions process.
+For more information, view the Testing section on our Apply page.

-Sixth Grade (6th) applicants are required to take the Independent School Entrance Exam (ISEE) as part of the NDP Middle Level admissions process.
+Middle Level applicants are required to take the Independent School Entrance Exam (ISEE) as part NDP's admissions process.
+For more information, view the Testing section on our Apply page.

 • Does NDP require a technology device for learning?

-Yes.
-Incoming 9th graders are required to own and use a laptop device.
-The device can be purchased through NDP or students can participate in the Bring-your-Own-Device program and buy it on their own.
+Incoming Grade 9 students are required to own and use a laptop device.
+The device can be purchased through NDP or students can participate in the Bring Your Own Device (BYOD) Program and buy it on their own.
 All of this information is available in the accepted student's packet.
-Sixth graders and Middle Level students purchase their own devices and participate in the mandatory Bring-Your-Own-Device (BYOD) program.
-Chromebooks or iPads are not allowed in the Middle Level BYOD.

 • Is bus transportation available to and from the school?

-We provide a fee-based bus service to and from Anne Arundel County, Carroll County, Harford County, northern Baltimore County, and Howard County.
+Depending on interest, fee-based bus service to and from Anne Arundel County, Carroll County, Harford County, northern Baltimore County, and Howard County may be available.
 Please email the Admissions Office at admissions@notredameprep.com for more information about bus transportation.

 • My daughter is applying for an off-grade (7th, 8th, 10th, and 11th for relocations).
 What is the off-grade admissions process?